 In respect of boxers who are active in the international and/or world stages, the following rating criteria applies.

 - South African licensed boxers who only compete at international level will be rated in the international section of the ratings.
+Equally South African licensed boxers who, for whatever reasons are not interested in contesting for the South African national title will be appear on or rated in the international ratings section.

 - SA Boxers who hold one or more international titles, recognised by BSA, but compete locally as well, will also be rated in the international section as well as in the top 10 SA rankings depending on their current international career.